UofT-CSC490-F2025/TweetVerify/README.md

 - AWS Account (optional, for cloud features)
 - Twitter API credentials

+### Data & Models Setup
+Due to file size limits, the trained models and datasets are hosted externally.
+Please download them before running the project:

+1. Download the `models_and_datasets` folder from [Google Drive](https://drive.google.com/file/d/1h3byaeFWFJWLdNWiP4S2LugwPwTiTNr8/view?usp=sharing).
+2. Extract the contents.
+3. Place the contents into the project root directory so that you have:
+   - `datasets/` (containing `w2vmodel.model`, `*.csv`)
+   - `model_save/` (containing `*.pt` checkpoints)

+Alternatively, you can modify the paths in the scripts or arguments to point to your download location.

 ### Testing
 Ensure all dependencies are installed and the python path is set:
 ```bash